What is the Flu?

 Hand contact with surfaces contaminated with droplets where an infected person has coughed or sneezed.
 Transmission occurs when the person touches their eyes, nose or mouth with their contaminated hands causing indirect infection.

-So, people are most likely to get infected in busy places such as childcare centres, schools, retirement homes, hospitals or those with surfaces that are constantly touched by many hands such as the underground or buses.
+This is why there is a greater risk of contagion in crowded places, such as nurseries, schools, nursing homes, hospitals and public transport, such as a bus or the underground.
 The most effective means of prevention in these circumstances is washing your hands regularly.
-And if you have flu, please use a tissue or cover your mouth when sneezing.
+If you have flu, you should use a tissue or cover your mouth when sneezing.
+Using masks is also a good measure to reduce the risk of contagion.

 Substantiated information by: